peopleware/openapi/resource/search-and-to-many-associations.md

 To make the example as expressive as possible, we will assume that `Y` resource are managed by `my-service`, and `R` resources are managed by `your-service`.
 This means that `your-service` depends on `my-service`.
 A good architecture and design should not contain dependency cycles, which means that code or data structures managed in `my-service` should not have any knowledge of `your-service`.
-The process is also intended for depencies beween resources in the same service.
+The process is also intended for dependencies beween resources in the same service.

 ## Process overview